FuzzyMainframes/Awesome-Mainframes/README.md

 ## Communities / Forums / Mailing Lists
 ### groups.io
-Manu of these groups originated as a Yahoo!
-Group but after changes with Yahoo!, many of the members have migrated discussions to groups.io.
+Many of these groups originated as a Yahoo!
+Group but after changes with Yahoo!, most of the members have migrated discussions to groups.io.
 * [h390-vm](https://groups.io/g/h390-vm) - For users of the VM/370 software on Hercules.
 * [H390-OSVS1](https://groups.io/g/H390-OSVS1) - This group is for users of IBM's OS/VS1 operating system on the Hercules emulator.
 * [H390-MVS](https://groups.io/g/H390-MVS)  - This group is dedicated to MVS users.